PLAIT-Project/AnonymizationTool/README.md

 Or just run the AnonymizationTool in R with following Command:
 > shiny::runGitHub("AnonymizationTool", "JonasSchulz-Marner", subdir = "R")

+More detailed instructions can be found in the Manuel.

 ## Manual
-The full manual for physicians, doctors and scientists who have .fcs/.lmds for anonymization, is available here: http://137.248.121.81:9798/plait/anonymisierungsapp/ (link is only accessible from the university network of the University of Marburg.)
+The full manual for physicians, doctors and scientists who have .fcs/.lmds files for anonymization, is available here: http://137.248.121.81:9798/plait/anonymisierungsapp/ (link is only accessible from the university network of the University of Marburg.)
-(update link / manual? )